farcilaparra/Pippel/Pippel.Type/README.md

 - `from`: Creates a PositiveInt.
 Raise an exception if it hasn't a valid format.
 - `value`: Returns the PositiveInt's value as a number.
 - `toString`: Returns the PositiveInt string.
+- `tryFromNullable`: Returns a PositiveInt option from a nullable number.
+- `fromNullable`: Creates a PositiveInt.
+Raise an exception if it hasn't a valid format.
+- `nullableValue`: Returns the PositiveInt's value as a nullable number.

 ## `Uuid`